 The Vista can carry a toddler up to 50 pounds in weight, which is a little more generous than the new G5.
 Like the G5, the Vista comes with an adjustable leg rest and a bumper bar.

 The Vista’s canopy is very popular with parents, although it doesn’t extend quite as far as the G5’s.
 The G5’s canopy has three extendable panels, whereas the Vista has only two.
 That said, the Vista does have a long, pop-out sun visor that’s made using SPF 50+ material, and it does cover the passenger’s face and torso when fully extended.

 Another handy feature is that you can alter the height of the Vista’s canopy as your child grows.

-Wheels and suspension
+Wheels and Suspension

 Like the G5, the Vista has a flip-flop-friendly, foot-operated parking brake that can also be engaged and disengaged with bare feet!

-Like the G5, the Vista’s handlebar is also covered with leather for a luxurious touch.
-In addition to this, you can opt for a color-coordinated handlebar and bumper bar if you want to add a super-chic finish to your child’s ride.
+Like the G5, the Vista’s handlebar is also covered with leather for a luxurious touch, and you can opt for a color-coordinated handlebar and bumper bar if you want to add a super-chic finish to your child’s ride.

 On the seatback of the Vista, you’ll find a small zip pocket that’s perfect for your cell phone and keys.